 - Installing and maintaining safety measures like fire extinguishers and fire doors.

-- Conforming to local council’s HMO amenities and spacing standards.
+- Conforming to the local council’s HMO amenities and spacing standards.

-- Having certified building and electrical safety inspections conducted.
+- Certified building and electrical safety inspections were conducted.

-The frequency of inspections and degree of enforcement of HMO regulations also varies across different UK councils.
+The frequency of inspections and the degree of enforcement of HMO regulations also vary across different UK councils.

-Financial Considerations The main incentive for investing in HMOs is the ability to generate higher rental yields compared to single-let properties.
+Financial Considerations The main incentive for investing in HMOs is generating higher rental yields than single-let properties.
 With multiple tenants paying rent, gross yields of 10-12% are possible in many areas.
 However, higher mortgage rates often apply, and additional costs for licensing, inspections, repairs, and compliance with regulations cut into profits.

 - Higher rental income